vasylgolub/matrix/README.md

 Run it through terminal with command:
 $ python3 graphs.py [argument1 arugument2]

-There must be two integer arguments
+There must be two integer arguments. argument1 for rows, and argument2 for columns.